Unliked Likes: Pastor Chris Hodges, Church of the Highlands, and Twitter's Wrath

 But, here’s the deal: Hodges is not Trump.
 He’s not even Charlie Kirk.
 He’s a pastor who loves his diverse congregation.
 He’s learned that his likes hurt some people of color, and he is listening.
 Highlands will make it through this.

 Hodges has already been learning, and will continue to do so.
 We are living through unprecedented times of conflict and change.
 There are no perfect leaders.
+We are all learning.
 Only those who model a humility to learn and an empathy for those who stumble are worthy of following.

 The challenge for us is whether we will be able to follow Hodge’s model of seeking forgiveness and seeking to change when we need to change.